nilsreichardt/AnkiGPT/README.md

 ## Features

 - 📁 Upload PDF slides or insert text
-- 🧠 Generate flashcards up to 150 [Anki](https://apps.ankiweb.net/) flashcards with one click
+- 🧠 Generate flashcards up to 150 [Anki](https://apps.ankiweb.net/) flashcards with one click using GPT-3.5 or GPT-4 by OpenAI
 - 📤 Export generated flashcards by GPT (ChatGPT) to [Anki](https://apps.ankiweb.net/) with CSV file
 - ✏️ Edit flashcards, in case you want to change something
 - 🗑️ Delete flashcards, in case GPT (ChatGPT) generated something wrong or useless card